datahub-project/datahub/metadata-ingestion/source_docs/druid.md

     # If left blank, will ingest all.
     schema_pattern:
       deny:
-        # ...
+        - "^(lookup|sys).*" # default, ignores internal Druid databases (see note below)
       allow:
         # ...

-    # Same format as table_pattern, used for filtering views
+    # Same format as table_pattern, used for filtering views.
+If left blank, will ingest all.
     view_pattern:
       deny:
         # ...